 Votes cast in person or by proxy at the Annual Meeting will be tabulated by the Inspector of Elections with the assistance of the Company's transfer agent.
 The Inspector of Elections will also determine whether or not a quorum is present.
 In general, California law provides that a quorum consists of a majority of the shares entitled to vote, represented either in person or by proxy.
 Approval of each proposal other than election of directors requires the affirmative vote of a majority of shares represented and voting on the proposal at a duly held meeting at which a quorum is present (which shares voting affirmatively must also constitute at least a majority of the required quorum).
 The Inspector of Elections will treat abstentions as shares that are present and entitled to vote for purposes of determining the presence of a quorum but as not voting for purposes of determining the approval of any matter submitted to the shareholders for a vote.
-Any proxy that is returned using the form of proxy enclosed and which is not marked as to a particular item will be voted FOR election of the nominees for director named herein; FOR the ratification of the appointment of McGladrey & Pullen LLP as the Company's independent auditors for the year ending December 31, 2007; FOR the amendment increasing the number of shares issuable under the Company's 2006 Long-Term Equity Incentive Plan; and will be deemed to grant discretionary authority to vote upon any other matters properly coming before the meeting.
-If a broker indicates on the enclosed proxy or its substitute that it does not have discretionary authority as to certain shares to vote on a particular matter ("broker non-votes"), those shares will be considered as abstentions and broker non-votes, the Company believes that the tabulation procedures to be followed by the Inspector of Elections are consistent with the general statutory requirements in California concerning voting of shares and determination of a quorum.
+Any proxy that is returned using the form of proxy enclosed and which is not marked as to a particular item will be voted FOR election of the nominees for director named herein; FOR the ratification of the appointment of McGladrey & Pullen LLP as the Company's independent auditors for the year ending December 31, 2008; FOR the amendment increasing the number of shares issuable under the Company's 2006 Long-Term Equity Incentive Plan; FOR approval of the material terms of the Executive Management Bonus Plan; and will be deemed to grant discretionary authority to vote upon any other matters properly coming before the meeting.
+If a broker indicates on the enclosed proxy or its substitute that it does not have discretionary authority as to certain shares to vote on a particular matter ("broker non-votes"), those shares will be considered as abstentions with respect to that matter.
+While there is no definitive specific statutory or case law authority in California concerning the proper treatment of abstentions and broker non-votes, the Company believes that the tabulation proce